-Incomes and salaries in Yambol district have continued to grow.
-The poverty level in the district has decreased dramatically.
-Employment remains low and unemployment is above the average countrywide.
-Investment activity is shrinking.
-Yambol is characterized by a highly dense road network, but the railway network is among the least developed in the country.
+GDP, incomes and pensions in Yambol district continue to grow.
+The share of the working-age population in the district is one of the lowest in the country.
+Investment activity remains slack.
+Yambol is characterized by a high density of the road network, but the railway network is among the least developed in the country.
 The average levels of local taxes are close to the national averages.
-The self-assessments of the local administrations in Yambol district for the development of e-government and the provision of one-stop-shop services have gone up but remain below the national average.
+The self-assessments of the local administrations on the development of egovernment and the provision of one-stop shop administrative services have gone up.

 Download reports from preivious years: